 Jared Breeze (Ted Henley), David Morse (John Henley), Rainn Wilson (William Colby), Bill Sage (Sheriff Deacon Whit), Aiden Lovekamp (Ben), Mike Vogel (Dad), Zuleikha Robinson (Mom), David Valencia (Marcus), Sam Morse (Derek), Andres Echavarria (Clayton)

 The Boy was a production from Spectrevision, the horror producing company headed by actor Elijah Wood.
 (See below for Spectrevision’s other films).
 Craig William MacNeill had previously co-directed the little seen horror film The Afterlight (2009) and went on to produce/direct the horror tv series Channel Zero (2016) and direct the Lizzie Borden film Lizzie (2018).
 The Boy played at several international film festivals, although did not receive wide release despite having a surprising number of well-known names in its cast.
-Possible reasons for this are confusion with the much higher profiled (although far less interesting) The Boy (2016) by William Brent Bell that came out ten months after.
+The possible reason for this was confusion with William Brent Bell’s much more high profile (although far less interesting) The Boy (2016) that came out ten months after.

-The Boy is based on a single chapter from Miss Corpus (2006), the debut novel of Clay McLeod Chapman who also co-writes the script.
+The Boy is based on a single chapter from Miss Corpus (2006), the debut novel of Clay McLeod Chapman who also co-writes the script for the film.
 The novel has parallel plots that concern two men, one being Colby (played by Rainn Wilson in the film) who returns home to find his wife dead, the other a father who finds his son’s dead body.
 Both set out on road journeys, encountering bizarre characters along the way.
-The Henley Road Motel was one of these chapters in which Colby stops off at the motel on his journey and this has been expanded as a full-length film here.
+The Henley Road Motel was one of these chapters in which Colby stops off at the motel on his journey and this has been expanded to become the basis of a full-length film here.

 Most of these others are slasher film/psycho-thrillers usually about a child creating a trail of dead bodies as the story progresses.
 Not to say that doesn’t happen here either but rather Craig William MacNeill gives us more a portrait of a place – an isolated backroads motel, a setting that is undeniably reminiscent of Psycho (1960).
 There is also something similar to the subsequent My Friend Dahmer (2017) in the portrait of the socially isolated kid collecting roadkill – both films open with scenes of the kid doing so – being obsessed with death and progressing on to next killing humans.

 The chill of the film comes in the impassive blankness of Jared Breeze’s performance.
 You watch him not sure what he is going to do next.
 Equally, Craig William McNeill sits watching at a cool distance, not dramatically hyping anything.
 We see Jared splashing around in the swimming pool with the visiting boy before he abruptly but with calmly understated effect tries to hold the other boy’s head under the water.
-Or the disturbing scene where Jared, following a contretemps with his father David Morse, storms away to the chicken coop and is seen (it implied solely with sound effects) kicking one of the chickens to death.
+Or the disturbing scene where Jared, following a contretemps with his father David Morse, storms away to the chicken coop and is seen kicking one of the chickens to death (it implied solely with sound effects).
 The film builds to an undeniably disturbing climax.

 Spectrevision have also produced other horror films such as Toad Road (2012), Cooties (2014), A Girl Walks Home Alone at Night (2014), Open Windows (2014), The Greasy Strangler (2016), Mandy (2018), Color Out of Space (2019) and Daniel Isn’t Real (2019).